ohmygodduh/ohmygodduh/README.md

   <tr>
     <th>
         +More info here+
-      Hihi im Kay but you can always refer to my by my skins name, im on ponytown for long periods of time either with friends or offtab alone 😗 i have low confidence so i usually don't come up to people i dont know unless they do, i appreciate people cuddling with me whenever I'm alone, feel free to afk with me as if I'm at home im usually on pt, i encourage you to hang out with me if your offtab/doing other stuff!!
+      Hihi im Kay but you can always refer to me by my skins name, im on ponytown for long periods of time either with friends or offtab alone 😗 i have low confidence so i usually don't come up to people i dont know unless they do, i appreciate people cuddling with me whenever I'm alone, feel free to afk with me as if I'm at home im usually on pt, i encourage you to hang out with me if your offtab/doing other stuff!!
 If i am online, feel free to talk to me, altough i might not be able to keep the convo going for long 😓
     </th>
   </tr>
 </table>